Robindo/list-search-example/README.md

 # Webpack, React & Redux initial setup

-This is an inital setup for a React project with Webpack and Redux, but extended with some styling, translation and input masking.
+This is an inital setup for a React project with Webpack and Redux, but extended with some styling and translation.

 ## Contains: